-6. Projections may vary from those used in the FY25 Budget.
-Dates for official budget counts are special education and special education preschool (December 1), nontraditional sites (January 31), and FCPS PreK (March 31).
+6. Dates for official budget counts are special education and special education preschool (December 1), nontraditional sites (January 31), and FCPS PreK (March 31).

 Historical and Current Membership by Program and School Level SY 2014-15 to SY 2023-24